 Here is a link to my favorite Maker’s Studio products.
 You can see this simple project takes next to no time and can be done over and over!
 A Maker’s Studio has some great surfaces you can purchase from them to chalk on but really, you can get great pieces at Hobby Lobby or Michael’s and you probably have potential projects all over your house!
 I got this slate from the dollar store!

 I have some REALLY CUTE projects I’ve done on Facebook Lives videos and if you are interested in joining my team and selling it or buying it just to make products to sell you can join my team when you click the BECOME A MAKER BOSS button on the Maker’s Studio page or message me directly with questions!
-I’d love to work and play alongside you (we have a super fun private Facebook group for sellers with tips and incentives!)
+I’d love to work and play alongside you.
 Last but not least if you just want to see more fun ideas I have a FREE Facebook group you might want to join, I share new ideas, products and promos here all the time!
 It is called the Crafty Maker Club, click to join!
 Scroll here for project ideas…

 Here is a gorgeous Bee pillow idea: